 Where can I see the Peloton class schedule?

-There are four places where you can see the Peloton class schedule.
+There are five places where you can see the Peloton class schedule.
 And that all depends on how you take your Peloton classes or which Peloton equipment you own.

-Keep in mind that on the Peloton bike, you’ll see the Peloton cycling class schedule only.
-Similarly, on the Tread, you’ll see the Peloton Tread class schedule only.
+Keep in mind that on the Peloton bike, you’ll see the Peloton cycling class, plus yoga, strength but not the Tread schedule.
+On the other hand, on the Tread, you’ll see the Peloton Tread class schedule plus strength, yoga, etc, but no cycling classes.

-This is what the live Peloton class schedule looks like on the One Peloton website.
+Below is what the live Peloton class schedule looks like on the One Peloton website.
+You’ll notice it says “Join Class.”

 Peloton live class schedule on the app

 For example, I do not own the Peloton Tread.
 Instead, I have a Nordic Track treadmill.
-So, when I want to do any Peloton Tread classes, such as bootcamp or walking, I’ll do them using the app and my own treadmill.
+So, when I want to do any Peloton Tread classes, such as bootcamp or walking, I’ll do them using the app on my iPhone and my own treadmill.

-In addition, there are plenty of people who own “regular” exercise or stationery bikes, and take all of the Peloton cycling classes with the app.
+Also, there are plenty of people who own “regular” exercise or stationary bikes, and take all of the Peloton cycling classes with the app.
 I know that when I was traveling, if my hotel didn’t have a Peloton in the gym, I would do my cycling classes on whatever bike was there.

 What is the Peloton live class schedule?

-Regardless of where you see the Peloton live class schedule–on a piece of equipment, the app or the One Peloton website–it’s important to keep these three things in mind.
+Regardless of where you see the Peloton live class schedule–on a piece of equipment, the app, the One Peloton website or the Peloton channel on a Smart TV–it’s important to keep these three things in mind.

 1. Classes versus schedule